keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

-As can be seen in the output of the command, in addition to the previous `KeptnWorkloadVersions`, the newly created `KeptnWorkloadVersion` `podtato-head-podtato-head-left-leg-0.1.0` has been added to the results.
+As can be seen in the output of the command, in addition to the previous `KeptnWorkloadVersions`, the newly created `KeptnWorkloadVersion`, `podtato-head-podtato-head-left-leg-0.1.0` has been added to the results.